page last modified 4/1/15

 Gas Gun Build Manual

 This is known in reenacting circles as a 'gas gun'.
 These are also used by the military for training purposes.
-For those not familiar with the term it denotes a unit which mixes a fuel such as propane (or other fuel gas) and oxygen into a combustion chamber.
-A small computer opens and closes the gas solenoids and times an ignition circuit which fires a spark plug inside the chamber.
-This type of simulator is safer than blanks, as no burning powder is expelled.
+For those not familiar with the term it denotes a unit which mixes a fuel (generally propane) and oxygen into a combustion chamber.
+A small circuit board opens and closes the gas solenoids and times an ignition circuit which fires a spark plug inside the chamber.
+If the bore is kept clear (just like a firearm should be) this type of simulator is safer than blanks, as no burning powder is expelled.
 NOTHING CAN BE LOADED INTO THE CHAMBER OR EXPELLED FROM THIS UNIT.
-This makes it perfect for reenactments, living history displays, and even movies.
+This makes it perfect for training, reenactments, living history displays, and movies.

 A sample page (half size) on how to modify the trigger assembly.

-1) Parts List, (I have worked very hard to make this very complete, at least for the ’42), legality
+1) Parts List, (I have worked very hard to make this very complete, at least for the '42 build.), legality

 4) Proper use of the simulator.
 My pet-peeves.
 (An automatic weapon doesn't give you a force field in a reenactment!)
 This includes SAFE use of the unit.